 - Green Egg and Quinoa Muffins

 - Black Bean & Quinoa Salad with Honey Lime Dressing

 Made from wheat gluten, seitan resembles the texture of ground beef or chicken.
 Because of that, it’s often the base for meatless burgers or nuggetst.
 It has a savory umami taste, like mushrooms, but it will easily take on the flavor of the sauces and spices.
 And the amazing thing is seitan has 21 grams of protein in just a 1/3 cup.

 I don’t like to pick favorite among plant-based proteins, but lentils are very high on the list (okay, they are my favorite, but don’t tell the others).
 There are so many varieties, like brown, red and black, and they are chock full of protein.
-A 1/2cup cooked has 13 grams of protein, which is more than you’ll find in many other plants.
+A serving of lentils is 1/4 cup dry, which equals about 3/4cup cooked and has 13 grams of protein– more than you’ll find in many other plants.